Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 ICPI Certified • CA CSLB License #947643

-Last reviewed: August 2025 · About our process
+Last reviewed: March 2026 · About our process

 6,000+ 5‑star reviews since 2009 • Fully licensed & insured in California

-Do‑This‑First — Jurisdiction‑Specific Pre‑Check
+Do‑This‑First: Jurisdiction‑Specific Pre‑Check

-TL;DR — 2025 San Diego Ranges
+TL;DR: 2026 San Diego Ranges

 • Driveways & Motor Courts (installed): $28–$50/sq ft for concrete pavers (60–80mm), $32–$60/sq ft for drive‑rated porcelain (3cm or manufacturer‑approved assemblies).
 Complex inlays, curves, and heavy demo trend higher.

 • Driveway apron & ROW: typically $6k–$18k including permits/traffic control when curb cut or apron replacement is required; EMRA may apply for private encroachments.
+See our driveway permits guide for the full breakdown.

 • Gates & operators: $8k–$16k (basic aluminum slide/swing with operator/safety) to $16k–$35k+ (custom steel, stone pilasters, smart access).

 • Entry lighting: bollards/pilasters/moonlight scenes usually $3k–$18k depending on fixture count and controls.
+Our outdoor lighting guide has per‑fixture pricing.

 • Adders: export/haul, slope stabilization, permeable base, long trenching for power/data, coastal finishes, and overlays (Coastal/ESL/historic/ROW) increase cost and time.

-We design the approach as a system—turn radii, vehicle loads, drainage, lighting, and permits—so it’s stunning and inspection‑clean.
+We design the approach as a system: turn radii, vehicle loads, drainage, lighting, and permits, so it’s stunning and inspection‑clean.

 Estate Entry Packages (Good / Better / Best)